STORIES IN IMAGES AND WORDS

 That evening, I organized a meeting with the team to discuss my plan to build a makeshift studio in the forest.
 In a nearby field, using simple wooden poles and stakes along with rope, we would mount the large white canvass backdrop I had transported from New York.
 We would also construct a light diffuser panel made of thatched grass and leaves, and use three reflectors to manage the lighting as required.
 After the meeting, the guide and porters stood before me, requesting payment for the first half of the journey.
 They insisted it was customary for them to receive a fifty percent deposit upon reaching a destination.
 I paid them without a second thought and went to sleep on a dusty grass mat, my head bursting with ideas...

-an integral role in their society.
+of pigs”, as it means in the local tongue — an appropriate name since pigs play an integral role in their society.
 Beyond their monetary value, pigs are used to settle conflicts and define a man’s social status.
 For example, marriage is purely contingent upon a pig.
 One pig equals one wife, and the more pigs a man has to offer, the more women he can marry.
 If money can’t buy you love, here a pig certainly can.
 It’s not uncommon for pigless men to remain unmarried into their old age.

 I